briankscheong/go-graphql-gateway/README.md

 make run_container
 ```

-This will start the application inside a Docker container and expose port 8080 to the host machine.
+This will start the server inside a Docker container and expose port 8080 to the host machine.

 ## Development Workflow